Cchioma/Market-Basket-Analysis-using-Apriori-Algorithm/README.md

 ![](purch_over_months.png)

-In 2014, the lowest purchases were recorded while May recorded the highest purchase.
-In 2015, February recorded the lowest purchase while August recorded the highest purchase.
+Insight: The line chart depicting purchases over different months and years shows variations in consumer behavior.
+May 2014 and August 2015 recorded the highest purchases.

 4. I selected 'Member_number' and 'itemDescription' columns from the DataFrame and sorting by 'Member_number' column in descending order.
 Then i stripped leading and trailing whitespaces from the 'itemDescription' column and displayed the result.